 - Elementary Statistics

 - Willingness and attitude to work

 For collecting the credits the student are expected to

-- participate in projects, read and write texts (home work), give presentations and work on a term project (50% of the final grade)
+- participate in term projects and give a final presentation (50% of the final grade)

 - hand in two assignments/homework (20% of the final grade)

 - participate in an oral examination (30% of the final grade)